Pankiev/text-matching-service/README.md

 ## Note for a reviewer

-- I truly apologize for not taking care of integration tests.
+- I truly apologize for not taking care of tests comprehensively.
 This task turned out to be way more time-consuming than I anticipated.
 I spent most of the time on architectures list, deciding on chosen technologies and deploying local cluster, I hope it will make up for this incompleteness 😅 Usually I write tests first, but I find that technique inefficient for super-fresh projects.
 If that would be deciding I could write missing tests on weekend.